Last Modified: 21-11-2020 22:31

 Most of the Wairau Plain was forested before humans arrived but with the advent of fire large areas on the eastern side were cleared and failed to regenerate.
-At the time Europeans arrived large areas of flax swamp and swamp forest covered the lower plains and the Wairau wandered freely amongst it.
+At the time Europeans arrived large areas of flax swamp and swamp forest covered the lower plains and the Wairau meandered freely amongst it.
 The north bank of the Wairau was almost entirely forested in mixed podocarp and broadleaf forest while the southern side was tall tussock grassland.

 The river enters the sea at the Wairau Bar where it flows into Cloudy Bay, and is navigable at high tide.
-Before entering the sea, the Wairau River feeds an extensive area of lagoons and salt marsh which is an important wildlife habitat, and originally an important source of food for Maori.
-A popular walking track crosses the salt marsh to the wreck of the Waverley, a decommissioned steamer intended as a breakwater, but washed up a channel in 1928 and abandoned in the lagoons during a flood.
+Before entering the sea, the Wairau River feeds an extensive area of lagoons and salt marsh which is an important wildlife habitat, and originally an important source of food for Māori.
+The Wairau Lagoons walking track crosses the salt marsh to the wreck of the Waverley, a decommissioned steamer intended as a breakwater, but washed up a channel in 1928 and abandoned in the lagoons during a flood.

+The Wairau River has historically been responsible for severe floods which have reached over 55000 cumecs.
+The most severe flood in the 20th Century occured in July 1983 when the river reached an estimated 5663 cumecs and a peak of 8.5m with Renwick, Spring Creek, and particularly Tuamarina flooded.
 Due to flooding problems, a second artificial outlet for the Wairau was created, the Wairau Diversion.
 The mouth of this channel has become a popular fishing and picnic spot.

 The lower reaches of the river are navigable, and in the early years of European settlement, vessels used the Wairau as part of an important connection between Blenheim and Wellington.
 The last important merchant vessel that navigated the Wairau, the Echo , retired in the 1960s.